Hi,

 I want to start with OpenScan so I printed the needed parts.

 Then I wanted to buy the needed electronic components from the shop on the OpenScan website but first I had some questions so I posted those with the contact form (twice already) .
 But i never got some answer/reaction.
-So I'm wondering, is there someone that follows the send contact forms and answers the questions posted in there?

 What are the experience of you (forum community) with buying items from the shop?
 Because if i do not get reaction on contact forms I wonder ....